Know-Your-Pool- Home

 -Increases the Total Hardness of pool water

--We recommend only adding 1/3 of the required dose with 2-4 hours in between doses when adding Calcium Hardness Increaser to your swimming pool.
+-Available in granular form, as well as a relatively new liquid form. -We recommend only adding 1/3 of the required dose with 2-4 hours in between doses when adding Calcium Hardness Increaser to your swimming pool.

 Sanitizers

 Arguably the most important of all pool chemicals, sanitizers control bacteria and algae growth.
 They greatly reduce the risk of viruses and other microorganisms, as well as help to maintain water clarity.
+Chlorine

 -Most widely/commonly used pool sanitizer.